 The genetics and functional biology of Type-2 diabetes & related traits

 Anna’s research is focused on using naturally occurring mutations in humans as tools to identity critical regulatory pathways and insights into normal physiology.
-Anna’s early post-doctoral research led to the identification a new genetic aetiology for permanent and transient neonatal diabetes due to KCNJ11 mutations and resulted in one of the first examples of the determination of the molecular genetic aetiology leading to improved treatment options for patients (Gloyn et al New England Journal of Medicine 2004).
-Recently the Gloyn group have reported a novel genetic cause of constitutive insulin sensitivity in humans due to mutations in the PTEN gene (Pal et al New England Journal of Medicine 2012).
+Anna’s early post-doctoral research led to the identification a new genetic aetiology for permanent and transient neonatal diabetes due to KCNJ11 mutations and resulted in one of the first examples of the determination of the molecular genetic aetiology leading to improved treatment options for patients.
+Whilst in Oxford Anna's team discovered a novel genetic cause of constitutive insulin sensitivity in humans due to mutations in the PTEN gene highlighting the complex interplay between pathways involved in cell-growth and metabolism.